Meniscus tear

 A tear of a meniscus is a rupturing of one or more of the fibrocartilage strips in the knee called menisci.
 When doctors and patients refer to "torn cartilage" in the knee, they actually may be referring to an injury to a meniscus at the top of one of the tibiae.
 Menisci can be torn during innocuous activities such as walking or squatting.
 They can also be torn by traumatic force encountered in sports or other forms of physical exertion.
 The traumatic action is most often a twisting movement at the knee while the leg is bent.
 In older adults, the meniscus can be damaged following prolonged 'wear and tear'.
 Especially acute injuries (typically in younger, more active patients) can lead to displaced tears which can cause mechanical symptoms such as clicking, catching, or locking during motion of the joint.
-The joint will be in pain when in use, but when there is no load, the pain goes away.

 A tear of the medial meniscus can occur as part of the unhappy triad, together with a tear of the anterior cruciate ligament and medial collateral ligament.